sysfce2/python-pkgconfig/README.rst

 Version 1.2.1 and 1.2.2
 ~~~~~~~~~~~~~~~~~~~~~~~

-Bug fix releases released on December 1st and 2nd 2016.
+Bugfix releases on December 1 and 2, 2016.

 - Include the ``data`` folder in the distribution in order to run tests
 - Improve the tests